PlanterApp/planter_blog/content/posts/a-garden-inspired-feast/index.md

 image = "https://4w1qaaek5t.ucarecd.net/1e69d782-cdfe-433a-808f-b33c63b1b96e/Garden-feast.png"
 alt = "Several different garden veggies on a wooden background with the words 'a garden inspired feast'"
 +++
-As the gardening season hits peak abundance, and soon thereafter starts to wind down, the dilemma facing gardeners turns from "how do I keep my plants healthy?" and "how can I keep all these weeds at bay?" to "how am I going to use up all this produce?!"
+As the gardening season hits peak production, and soon thereafter starts to wind down, the dilemma facing gardeners turns from "how do I keep my plants healthy?" and "how can I keep all these weeds at bay?" to "how am I going to use up all this produce?!"

 If you're like us this means you're often looking for inspirational recipes and cooking methods to use up what you've grown.
 To help with that, we've compiled a few of our favorite recipes from this year that helped us use up what we had in abundance!